securityengineer/SecurityInterviews/docs/questions.rst

 * Have you ever worked with someone you disliked before?
 * Why are you interested in working at Company?
 * Have you ever used the product before?
-* Describe what happens when you type www.google.com?
+* Describe what happens when you type www.google.com and hit Enter?
 * What type of work environment would you dislike and why?
 * What kind of work do you enjoy the most and why?
-* If you had unlimited time and money what would you work on?
+* If you had unlimited time and money and could work on anything, what would you work on?
+* Describe your past relationships with other engineering teams.
+* Have you ever had to stop an engineer from pushing code that had security issues?
+* Where do you see yourself in 5 years?
+* Open ended threat modeling questions.
+	Maybe read https://www.amazon.com/Threat-Modeling-Designing-Adam-Shostack/dp/1118809998 but if you're a competent security professional these should be the easier part of the interview.

 Mobile
 ------